In a Nutshell

 South Dakota is a business-friendly state.
 It doesn’t charge a tax rate on personal income, corporate income, capital gains, and corporate capital gains.
 This attracts small businesses to incorporate in the state because of the tax incentives.

 Despite these tax benefits, some businesses fail to break even and end up accumulating business debt.
-This is largely due to the state’s small population size and tough weather, especially during winter.
+This can be partially attributed to the state’s small population size and tough weather, especially during winter.

 TurboDebt can help you deal with business debt by determining your best course of action moving forwards.
-Don’t hesitate to reach out to learn how you can achieve a debt-free life.
+Don’t hesitate to learn how you can achieve a debt-free business.

 Medical Debt

 TurboDebt helps residents of South Dakota escape medical debt by providing manageable debt relief programs.
-This provides residents with ample time to clear medical bills, even if they have low incomes.
+We help you create an affordable plan, giving you ample time to clear medical bills, even on a low income.

 Homeowner Debt